Allisonwonderlax13/https-github.com-obsproject-obs-studio./Install-Instructions.md

   * If you do not know what submodules are, or you are not using Git from the command line, **PLEASE make sure to fetch the submodules too**.

   * Create one or more of the following subdirectories within the cloned repository for building: `release`, `debug`, and `build` (suffixed with or without 32/64 to specify architecture).
-They are excluded from the repo in .gitignore for the sake of building, so they are safe to create an use within the repository base directory.
+They are excluded from the repo in .gitignore for the sake of building, so they are safe to create and use within the repository base directory.

   * Run cmake-gui, and set the following fields:
     * In "where is the source code", enter in the repo directory (example: D:/obs).